Poker Face (2022 film)

-Poker Face is a 2022 Australian-American thriller film written by, directed by and starring Russell Crowe.
+Poker Face is a 2022 thriller film written by, directed by and starring Russell Crowe.
 It co-stars Liam Hemsworth and RZA.
 The film had a limited theatrical release on November 16, 2022 and was released on demand on November 22, 2022.

 Plot

 Jake Foley, a tech billionaire, holds a high-stakes poker night with his childhood friends.
 As the night goes on, it is revealed Foley wants his friends to expose secrets they have held their entire lives.
 Mikey reveals that his life is miserable and that he brought a gun with which he plans to shoot himself.
 Alex reveals that he has been sleeping with Jake's wife.
 Paul reveals that he has been having money problems and has given his brother, Victor, information about Jake's life to settle his debt.
 Things go awry as Victor tries to rob Jake's house's art, his family arrives unexpectedly, and the friends must band together to survive.
 Jake eventually tells Victor he has drunk poison in a wine glass from which he drank.
 Victor, unaware that the dose he drank was not enough to be lethal, succumbs to Jake's ploy to feed him a lethal dose of the poison when Jake tells him he has an antidote.